rgrannell1/common-storage/README.md

 ./bs/docker:up
 ```

+Create a topic, to which content can be published.

 ```bash
 curl -X POST --user *** 'localhost:8080/topic/bookmarks' -H 'Content-Type: application/json' --data '{ "description": "bookmarks I want to store" }'
 ```

+Terraform & ansible deployment are also included in this repository

 ## Motivation